 - age (if 40 or over); or

-- pregnancy, childbirth, breastfeeding or related medical conditions of any female employee.
+- pregnancy, childbirth, breastfeeding or related medical conditions.

 The following actions, if taken because of a protected characteristic, will constitute an unlawful employment practice: